Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Introduction

 \section{Introduction}

-Cryptocurrencies~\cite{nakamoto2008bitcoin, wood2016ethereum,sasson2014zerocash,schwartz2014ripple} enable secure transactions between participants using \emph{blockchain protocols}.
-Current blockchain protocols have limited performance due to their need to achieve consensus for all transactions.
-For example, global throughput in Bitcoin~\cite{nakamoto2008bitcoin} and Ethereum~\cite{wood2016ethereum} is capped at a handful of transactions per second, and transactions take minutes or hours to be committed. \emph{Payment networks}~\cite{bitcoin-contracts, decker2015duplex, poon2016bitcoin} have been proposed as a more performant second layer on top of the blockchain.
-They execute transactions \emph{off-chain}, without writing to the underlying blockchain for every transaction, thus enabling much higher transaction throughput.
+Cryptocurrencies, such as Bitcoin~\cite{nakamoto2008bitcoin} and Ethereum~\cite{wood2016ethereum}, offer secure payments between distrusting parties using blockchains.
+Existing blockchains have limited performance due to their need for consensus across all transactions: global throughput is capped at a handful of transactions per second; transactions take minutes to hours to be processed and parties must maintain a history of every transaction executed.

-Existing payment network protocols~\cite{decker2015duplex, poon2016bitcoin, burchert2017scalable}, however, are fundamentally insecure: they assume \emph{synchronous blockchain access} under which participants must be able to write transactions to the blockchain within a bounded period of time~$\tau$.
-This makes these protocols vulnerable to attack: blockchains do not guarantee bounded write latencies, and transaction can be delayed by attackers, as demonstrated by recent attacks~\cite{secbitfomo3d, superfreek2017steemit, pearson2015wikileaksAttacks, BTCConfirmationTimes2018, buntinx2017ICO, dwarfpool2016emptyblocks, young2017mempool}.
-Existing payment network protocols therefore trade-off safety and liveness: funds are locked in escrow on the underlying blockchain during $\tau$.
-If $\tau$ is small to reduce fund lock times, an attacker can more easily delay transactions to steal funds; if $\tau$ is large to make attacks more expensive, funds are inaccessible and unusable for longer periods of time.

-We present \emph{\sys}, a new payment network that supports secure fund transfers on top of existing blockchains while requiring only \emph{asynchronous blockchain access}.
-In contrast to existing proposals, \sys makes no assumptions about bounded transaction write times to the blockchain, thus avoiding the trade-off between fund safety and liveness.

-To achieve asynchronous blockchain access, \sys exploits the support for \emph{trusted execution environments}~(TEEs) in commodity CPUs~\cite{sgx14, trustzone}.
-TEEs are a hardware security feature that protects the confidentiality and integrity of code and data. \sys uses TEEs to manage the funds in the payment network: it constructs a peer-to-peer decentralized network of TEEs, and assigns funds and balances across payment channels.
-As existing TEE implementations are vulnerable to compromise~\cite{van2018foreshadow, brasser2017software, moghimi2017cachezoom}, \sys assumes a Byzantine failure model for TEEs.
-It uses a chain replication scheme combined with threshold secret sharing to be resilient against individual TEE compromises.
+\emph{Payment networks}, such as Lightning~\cite{poon2016bitcoin} and Raiden~\cite{raiden2017source}, have been proposed as a more performant second layer on top of a blockchain.
+They allow parties to move fund deposits from the blockchain into point-to-point \emph{payment channels}.
+Parties then exchange payment transactions directly \emph{off-chain} via these channels, without having to involve the blockchain.
+Before a channel is terminated, it is \emph{settled} by writing its final balance as a transaction back to the blockchain.
+Payment networks can therefore operate with higher transaction throughput and lower latency than blockchains~\cite{tadgescalability}.